 Categories provide an easy way to sort your WordPress content.
-However, there is so much more that you can do with categories to make your website user-friendly and boost its SEO.
+However, there is so much more that you can do with them to make your website user-friendly and boost its SEO.

 In this article, we will show you some of the most wanted category hacks and plugins for WordPress.